novacbn/svelte-image-crop/README.md

         // Using our `ImageCrop` Component binding, we can access its `get_cropped_blob`.
 And use
         // that to cache the current crop selection as a new `Blob` with image data.
 Then tell the
-        // Browser to create a disposable URL pointing to the blob to display blob = await image_crop.get_cropped_blob();
+        // Browser to create a disposable URL pointing to the blob to display
+        //
+        // And if the currently loaded image doesn't match our default, we need to destroy the
+        // disposable URL to prevent memory leaks

+        blob = await image_crop.get_cropped_blob();

+        if (src !== DEFAULT_IMAGE_SRC) URL.revokeObjectURL(src);
         src = URL.createObjectURL(blob);

         image_crop.reset();